will/pgcmd/Readme.md

 Changes to existing commands
 ============================
-* For consistency with the new addons:remove notation, all pg and pgbackups namespace commands now accept the database (--db) flag in the following form: HEROKU_POSTGRESQL_COLOR.
+* For consistency with the new addons:remove notation, all pg and pgbackups namespace commands now accept the database flag in the following form: HEROKU_POSTGRESQL_COLOR.
 * Commands which make no irreversible changes to your database will default to the current value of DATABASE_URL.
 * pg:info and pg:wait do not take an argument, they simply operate on all databases attached to your application